trixi-framework/TrixiParticles.jl/docs/src/tutorials_template/tut_setup.md

 In dam break simulations, the speed of sound is often chosen as ``10 \sqrt{gH}``, where ``H`` is the initial height of the water column and ``g`` is the gravitational acceleration(@cite Adami2012).
+This can also be done by approximating the expected maximum velocity.
+For example, in dam break simulations, the speed of sound is often chosen as ``10 \sqrt{gH}``, where ``H`` is the initial height of the water column and ``g`` is the gravitational acceleration(@cite Adami2012), using the shallow water wave velocity as an estimate.

 TrixiParticles.jl requires the initial particle positions and quantities in form of an [`InitialCondition`](@ref).